unixpickle/graphalicious/docs/Y_LABEL_CONTENT_VIEW.md

  * *void* draw(viewportX, viewportWidth, height, barShowingHeight) - draw a portion of the content to fit inside a viewport.
 If viewport width is greater than the total width, then viewportX must be 0 and the *ContentView* will be "stretched".
  * *void* setAnimate(flag) - enable or disable animations.
 While animations are disabled on the YLCV, they will also be disabled on the current *ChunkView*, *SplashScreen* and *InlineLoaderView*s.

+It implements more methods, too:

+ * *void* dispose() - completely destroy any resources being consumed by the YLCV.
+This stops the YLCV from accessing the *InlineLoaderView*s, the *SplashScreen*, the *DataSource*, and the *ViewProvider*.

 # Events

 A *YLabelContentView* emits all the same events as a *ChunkView*: